• john garrish

 The lifestyle

-What separates the great project managers from meeting schedulers: iteration and transparency.
-The plan is a shared understanding of what the team needs to accomplish the goal.
-It’s living.
+What separates the great project managers from meeting schedulers is a bias for action - constantly iterating and building radical transparency.
+The plan is living.

 GitLab got this right